dakotacarpenter19/CS_491_Project/documentation/Project Management Plan.md

 Users of the software can contact us via our email addresses for questions.

 ### 2.2.
 Internal Structure
 Dakota and Austin are both owners of the software.
-Currently, we do not have specifically defined roles other than project manager which will be defined in the next section.
+Currently, we do not have specifically defined roles other than project manager and Software Lead which will be defined in the next section.

 ### 2.3.
 Roles and Responsibilities
 Project Manager (Phase 1) - Dakota Carpenter</br>